pablolignelli/pico-oruga-platformio-espidf/README.md

 # Oruga microcontroller code

-This is a pico-zenoh client for the Oruga's ESP32 microcontorller.
+This is a pico-zenoh client for the Oruga's ESP32 microcontroller.

 ## Instalation

-* Open this roject in VSCode with Platformio extension installed.
+* Open this project in VSCode with Platformio extension installed.

-* Install aditional dependencies:
+* Install additional dependencies:

 ```sh
 cd .pio/libdeps/pico32